blairyeung/LLM-Report-Card/README.md

     - eval/ - different skill report evaluation metrics
     - ... - other utilities
 - data/ - formatted datasets
+- prompts/ - prompts for generating and evaluating skill reports
 ```

 Many of the code files contain example use cases.